Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Sharp Isoperimetric Inequalities

 By \cite[Theorem 3.6]{ADMG-P}, ${\rm Per}(\Omega) \leq \mm^+(\Omega)$, we complete the proof. \end{proof}

-In the same spirit we can prove the existence of the volume entropy under non-negative curvature condition. \begin{proposition} Let $\ms$ be a non-compact metric measure space with non-negative Ricci curvature.
-Then $h_{\ms} \in [0, +\infty]$ exists in the sense of Definition \ref{def:ve}. \end{proposition}
+In the same spirit we can prove the existence of the volume entropy on ${\rm CD}(0, \infty)$ spaces.
+Note that on Riemannian manifolds having lower Ricci curvature bounds, this result can be proved using the Bishop--Gromov volume comparison inequality (see \cite{BessonEntropy} and \cite{ManningEntropy}). \begin{proposition} Let $\ms$ be a ${\rm CD}(0, \infty)$ metric measure space.
+Then the volume entropy $h_{\ms} \in [0, +\infty]$ exists in the sense of Definition \ref{def:ve}. \end{proposition}